-Obviously, the availability of a common set of boundaries over time would assist in making the datasets comparable, but this is not always possible.
-The deaths data, covering the four years from 1992 to 1995, have been coded using a number of versions of the ASGC (from 1991 to 1994) and can be aggregated in such a way that it can be adequately compared with data coded to the 1996 boundaries (Census data, income support payments etc.).
-Similarly, the 1995/96 hospital admissions data are coded to the 1994 classification and can also be adequately compared with the deaths data and the 1996 data.
-Where there have been significant changes to boundaries, however, it becomes difficult to compare the maps for data coded to the boundaries in existence in 1994, or over the period from 1992 to 1995, and that coded to the 1996 boundaries.
-The way in which boundary changes in Queensland have been addressed in this atlas is discussed in more detail below, under the heading of Area mapped/Boundary issues.
+The deaths data, covering the four years from 1992 to 1995, have been coded using a number of versions of the ASGC (from 1991 to 1994) and can be aggregated in such a way as to be, in most instances, comparable with data coded to 1996 boundaries (Census data, income support payments etc.).
+Similarly, the 1995/96 hospital admissions data are coded to the 1994 classification and can also be generally compared with the deaths data and the data on 1996 boundaries.